 Property and equipment with a cost in excess of \$3,000 and a projected useful life exceeding one year are capitalized and recorded at cost.
 Leasehold improvements are amortized using the straight-line method over the shorter of their estimated useful lives or the lease term.
 Software development costs are recorded at cost.
-Once software projects are substantially complete and ready for intended use, the cost is amortized using the straight-line method over the estimated useful life of five years.
+Once software projects are substantially complete and ready for intended use, the cost is amortized using the straight-line method over the estimated useful life of three to ten years.
+Prior to January 1, 2020, the estimated useful life for software was three to five years.